talpor/talpor-dev-handbook/docs/conception/index.md

 Also remember, at the end of the day, we are also developing the client idea.
-We are interested in the client to be successful, so we want to be able, at the end of the development process and into the production stage, to be able to (in)validate the path that has been chosen.
+We are interested in the client to be successful, so we want to be able, at the end of the development process and into the production stage, to (in)validate the path that has been chosen.

 Always keep in mind: